apache/openwhisk/performance/README.md

 ### wrk

 #### Latency Test
 Determines the end-to-end latency a user experience when doing a blocking invocation.
 The action used is a no-op so the numbers returned are the plain overhead of the OpenWhisk system.
+The requests are directly against the controller.

 - 1 HTTP request at a time (concurrency: 1)
 - You can specify how long this test will run.
 Default are 30s.